0xadada/responsive-carousel-clicktracking/README.md

 # Responsive Carousel Click Tracking

-An extension for the filamentgroup responsive-carousel to enable Google Analytics click tracking.
+A jQuery plugin for the [Filamentgroup responsive-carousel](https://github.com/filamentgroup/responsive-carousel/) to enable Google Analytics click tracking.

 This plugin will simply push tracking parameters into Google Analytics `_gaq` object.